sarietta/theoputer-blog/content/posts/alu-subtraction.md

 numbers unless subtraction is allowed, so the concept of negative numbers and subtraction are clearly linked.

-In every day decimal, we kind of cheat when it comes to negative numbers.
+In everyday decimal, we kind of cheat when it comes to negative numbers.
 We just stick a '-' symbol in front of a number to "make it negative".
 And that's convenient because we use the same symbol to indicate the operation of subtraction.
 In binary, and especially in a